-AV5006 Air Carrier Operations 4 Credits
+AV4006 Air Carrier Operations 4 Credits

 This course provides an insight into the operations and management of a modern airline.
 It covers the history of airlines, organization, regulation, scheduling, operations, management, and marketing strategies.
 Students will tour local airline management offices and write and present a major project focusing on the industry.
-Prerequisite: Introduction to Aviation

-AV5007 Aviation Security 4 Credits
+AV4007 Aviation Security 4 Credits

 This course is designed to introduce the student to all aspects of security in the aviation industry.
 Topics include Federal Aviation Regulations regarding the air transport industry and general aviation, duties of aviation security coordinators, law enforcement agencies, threat recognition and assessment, detection devices, and threat areas.
-Prerequisite: Private Pilot Aviation Principles and Introduction to Aviation
+Prerequisite: Private Pilot Aviation Principles

-AV5011 Crew Resource Management 4 Credits
+AV4011 Crew Resource Management 4 Credits

 This course provides students with an introduction to crew resource management operations and procedures as would be experienced in a transport category, multi-pilot crew aircraft.
 Fundamentals of, operations with, pitfalls, crew dynamics, crew rest, and human factors are all discussed in the context of operations with pilots, flight attendants, ground service, and dispatchers.
-Prerequisite: Certified Flight Instructor Principles and Introduction to Aircraft Systems
+Prerequisite: Commercial Rating and Introduction to Aircraft Systems

-AV5012 Aircraft Electronic Flight Systems 4 Credits
+AV4012 Aircraft Electronic Flight Systems 4 Credits